 What happens to my files if I use remote wipe?

 If you use remote wipe to remove files from a lost or stolen device, the contents of the Dropbox folder on that device are removed.
 Your files won’t be deleted from your Dropbox account—they’re safely stored in the cloud, so you can re-sync them to any device when you’re ready.

 How does sharing files and folders with other Family plan members count toward my storage space?

 Every file or folder in a Family member’s account only counts once toward the total storage space quota.
 Sharing files and folders with other members of the same Family plan does not count toward the storage quota again.
 If you share with someone outside your Family plan, or if someone outside the plan shares with you, those files will count toward both your account quota and theirs.
 You can check your account settings to see how much of the storage quota has been used.

 Tip: Maximize storage space by sharing with Family members.
 If plan members have copies of the same file in their individual accounts, each file counts towards the total storage quota, but a shared file only counts once.

 We’re working on a Family plan with more shared space, but an upgrade isn’t available yet.
 Individual Family members can free up space by deleting unused files and folders, or they can opt out of Dropbox Family and choose an individual plan that meets their needs.

 Can I earn free space on Dropbox Family?

 Yes.
-You can earn free storage space on Dropbox Basic, Plus, Family, and Professional accounts, but it won’t be shared with other Family members.
+You can earn free storage space on Dropbox Basic, Plus, Family, and Professional accounts, and the space will be shared with your other Family members.
 If you leave a Family plan, your free space will still be available on your individual account.

 Can I leave a Family plan?